 The syntax to create the Temporary Directory in Python is as below:

-In the above syntax, we have imported the module tempfile and using the function TemporaryDirectory() to create a temp directory in the temp directory, and we can pass the path where it needs to create the temporary directory in the second syntax.
+In the above syntax, we have imported the module tempfile and used the function TemporaryDirectory() to create a temp directory in the temp directory, and we can pass the path where it needs to create the temporary directory in the second syntax.

 Let’s create an example to create a temporary directory in the temp location and another temporary directory by giving a location as below:

 import tempfile f = tempfile.TemporaryDirectory() f.name

-In the above example, we have imported the tempfile module and created a temporary directory using TemporaryDirectory() function, and to check the temporary directory name, we have used file pointer.“name”, which gives the location of the file with the name as in the above output.
+In the above example, we have imported the tempfile module and created a temporary directory using the TemporaryDirectory() function, and to check the temporary directory name, we have used file pointer.“name”, which gives the location of the file with the name as in the above output.

 In the above example, we have imported the tempfile module and explicitly gave the path ‘C:/Users/lenovo/PycharmProjects’ to create the temp file.

 We can observe the temporary file name in the location or path that we have provided the TemporaryDirectory() function in the above output.
-If we use file pointer, then we need to use f.name otherwise, by default, it will display the temporary file location after creation.
+If we use a file pointer, then we need to use f.name; otherwise, by default, it will display the temporary file location after creation.